Night of the Demon (1980 film): Plot

 In the morning, Bill and the others find their boat missing, with large footprints on the shore.
 After making plaster casts of the footprints, they push onward.
 That night, the Bigfoot attacks Linda and Gary while the two have sex, but they survive.
 The group eventually reaches Wanda's cabin, bribing her with candy, but she has a nervous breakdown when the Bigfoot is mentioned.
 That night, Pete is attacked by the Bigfoot, who causes him to shoot himself with his rifle.
 The others attempt to locate Pete but find he has disappeared.

 Bill decides to hypnotise Wanda the next day, causing her to recall her abusive childhood: As a teenager, the Bigfoot brutally raped Wanda, an event Emmet had witnessed in horror.
-Convinced the beast was a demon, Emmet unsuccessfully attempted to induce an abortion by forcing Wanda to drink poison.
+Convinced the beast was a demon, Emmet attempted to induce an abortion by forcing Wanda to drink poison.
 Wanda eventually gave birth to the mutant half-human child, but Emmet killed it moments after its birth.
-In retaliation, Wanda burned her father alive in his barn, staging it to look like a suicide.
+In retaliation, Wanda killed her father, staging it to look like a suicide.

-Hoping to find evidence of Wanda's Bigfoot child, Bill explores a cemetery nearby, where he digs up the skeletal remains of the infant Bigfoot.
-The Bigfoot appears in the graveyard and absconds with its dead spawn as Bill and the others barricade themselves in Wanda's cabin.
+Hoping to find evidence of Wanda's Bigfoot child, Bill explores a nearby cemetery and digs up the infant Bigfoot's skeletal remains.
+Bigfoot appears in the graveyard and abducts its dead spawn as Bill and the others barricade themselves in Wanda's cabin.
 Hours later, the Bigfoot hangs Pete's mutilated body on the porch before breaking into the home.
 Ignoring a dissonantly calm Wanda, the Bigfoot strangles Carla to death as the others shut themselves in the kitchen.
 The Bigfoot breaks into the kitchen, where he disembowels Gary.
 Roy attempts to stop him, but the Bigfoot smashes his head through the window and cuts his throat on the glass before impaling Linda with a pitchfork.
 Finally, the Bigfoot burns Bill's face on the hot stove, leaving him for dead.

 Sometime later, Bill lies helplessly in a hospital bed, having been found unconscious in the woods, his face burned.
-When detectives inquire about Carla and the four missing students, Bill recounts his version of events to them.
+When detectives inquire about Carla and the four missing students, Bill recounts his version of events.
 Both the police and attending doctors receive his story with disbelief, and the hospital psychologist deems him criminally insane.